 A common problem is that if an employee searches for a document they know exists but are not authorized to view, a traditional search might simply return "no results."
 This provides no indication of its existence or the reason for its inaccessibility.
 This can lead to frustration and a perception that the information simply does not exist within the organization, hindering critical decision making or compliance efforts.

-Enterprise Search navigates these challenges – uniting fragmented data, delivering highly relevant results, and respecting granular security permissions.
+Enterprise Search navigates these challenges – uniting fragmented data, delivering highly relevant results, respecting granular security permissions, and making sense of messy data.

 Enterprise Search operates on a sophisticated pipeline of processes designed to ingest, understand, and retrieve information efficiently and securely.
 The advancements in AI, particularly in Natural Language Processing (NLP) and machine learning, have significantly enhanced these capabilities.